nyu-mlab/iot-inspector-client/go/README.md

 ./inspector -db live.db -browse                     # view a saved run (no root) ./inspector -pcap file.pcap -host-mac <mac>         # replay a capture offline
 ```

-Use a network you own — it ARP-spoofs to capture traffic, which is disruptive on
-shared/managed networks.